Heidiepa/h3-Hash/README.md

 ### b) Compare hash.
 Create a small text file.
 Take it's hash (e.g. 'sha256sum tero.txt').
 Change one letter.
 Take the hash again.
 Compare hashes.
 What do you notice?

-I don't understand waht should be done it here.
-Should I have crated a small text file in where?
+I again unfortunately did not understand what should be done here.
+Should I have created a small text file in where?
 Inside my virtual machine?
 And should I still have the github link library on to do this?
 Or should I have restarted the whole terminal?

 Even if I don't know what to do, I expect that changing hash a by one letter will change the values as well.
-Some of the information will stay as it is though.
+Some of the information will stay as it is though based on the reading material we had for this homework.
 And changing more letters will change the values more?

 ### c) Hashcat.
 Install hashcat and test that it works.

 I installed hashcat and perfomed tests with it based on source materials.
-BGot it working through basic information.
+Got it working through basic information.
 ![VirtualBox_DebianHeidi_08_11_2024_23_17_49](https://github.com/user-attachments/assets/dc5b75a9-e9cb-4dc3-84f3-73e682d49087)

 ![VirtualBox_DebianHeidi_08_11_2024_23_18_12](https://github.com/user-attachments/assets/e83c9926-c9e1-4209-b816-03ae1176729f)